StickyPiston-Hosting/Easy-Map-Updater/README.md

 ### Command block actions

 - `cmd.read`: Reads all the command block, command block minecart, and sign data in your world and puts the data into `commands.mcfunction` and `commands_original.mcfunction`.
 This is where the command block data is updated from.
 They are put into text files first to allow manual edits to the data.
 - `cmd.update`: Updates the commands in `commands.mcfunction` using `commands_original.mcfunction` as an unchanging reference.
-This may create a data pack called `command_block_helper` which contains functions that replace certain complex commands which require multiple commands to replicate.
+This may create a data pack called `command_helper` which contains functions that replace certain complex commands which require multiple commands to replicate.
 - `cmd.write`: Writes the contents of `commands.mcfunction` back into your world.
-- `cmd.clear`: Deletes the `command_block_helper` data pack in case changes were made to the source commands.
+- `cmd.clear`: Deletes the `command_helper` data pack in case changes were made to the source commands.
 - `cmd.extract`: Extracts commands from a specified command block chain in your world and writes them into `command_chain.mcfunction`.